DanisAlfonso/GymTracker/README.md

 2. Define your screen widget.
 3. Update the navigation in the appropriate place (e.g., add a new route in `main.dart` or link in a settings menu).

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/YourFeature`.
-3. Make your changes and commit them: `git commit -m 'Add some feature'`.
-4. Push to the branch: `git push origin feature/YourFeature`.
-5. Submit a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.